oasisprotocol/old-docs/src/operators/the-quest-rules.md

   we’ll let you know when we’re doing this and may also do a bit more unannounced to keep everyone honest :).
 * **Delegation**: For one upgrade we’ll plan to turn delegation on.
-We’ll do this after rewarding the most staked competition and will then ask people to stress test our delegation mechanisms.
-More on the challenge later.
+We’ll do this **after rewarding the most staked** and will then ask people to stress test our delegation mechanisms.
 * There may be more like the above.
 As they come we’ll share our plans and try to give you ample time to prepare.